leventea/hkk-scraper/README.md

 ## Warning

-The script is probably produces a heavy load on their backend, so it shouldn't be run regularly.
+The script probably produces a heavy load on their backend, so it shouldn't be run regularly.

-If you only need the results, please download it from the [releases](https://github.com/leventea/hkk-scraper/releases)
+If you only need the results, please download it from the [releases](https://github.com/leventea/hkk-scraper/releases) tab.

 ## Usage